-We had to pull out our 50' long webbing for our first drop, mostly because the crumbly, slippery down climb.
-Until Mike was testing the webbing on his descent into the unknown invasive vegetation, Krista and me was just enjoying the dramatic landscape and taking some nice photos.
+We had to pull out our 50' long webbing for our first drop, mostly because of the crumbly, slippery down climb.
+Until Mike was testing the webbing on his descent into the unknown invasive vegetation, Krista and I was just enjoying the dramatic landscape and taking some nice photos.

-The clouds hanging over the green Ko'olau Mountains makes every hike or climb more intense, more adventurous.
-Like you are getting into the great Unknown.
+The clouds hanging over the green Ko'olau Mountains make every climb more intense, and more adventurous.
+The feeling of getting into the great Unknown.

-Some of the drops were very narrow and crumbly, but that is very typical to any Windward ridge.
+Some of the drops were very narrow and crumbly, but that is very typical for any Windward ridge.
 Probably that makes them "extreme"?

 At one point I just sat down and waited until Krista and Mike got further out on the ridge, so I could take this photo.
 You can see that almost vertical rock face in front of them which looks pretty daunting at first...

-After the initial ascent, we started to encounter different obstacles, rock faces which required good focus, and scrambling skills.
+After the initial ascent, we started to encounter different obstacles, and rock faces that required focus, and good scrambling skills.

-Everything was pretty much Class III - Class V scrambling, until we hit this spot on the top picture.
-We were trying to figure out a good approach on each side of the cliff, but finally we decided to try to climb the more exposed part which had more stable (not really) handholds.
-Mike as always took the initiative to go first and drop down the webbing when he makes it up.
-It take him some time to figure out the right way, but he managed it.
-Krista followed him with already the help of a webbing (not that she couldn't of climb it), and I made it up safely too.
-This was the only section of the whole trip, where I felt tense on every step and every pull on the rock face.
+Everything was pretty much Class III - Class V scrambling until we hit this spot on the top picture.
+We were trying to figure out a good approach on each side of the cliff, but finally, we decided to try to climb the more exposed part which had more stable (not really) handholds.
+Mike as always took the initiative to go first.
+It took him some time to figure out the right way, but he managed it.
+Krista followed him with already the help of a webbing (not that she couldn't climb it), and I made it up safely too.
+This was the only section of the whole trip, where I felt tense with every step and every pull on the rock face.
 It was no place for a mistake...or "Welcome to the Hawaiian Abyss"

-Passing that obstacle which actually was the last one, the ridge line started to become very overgrown. (not that is wasn't before)
+Passing this last obstacle, the ridge line started to become very overgrown. (not that it wasn't before)

-YES, after almost 6 hours of playing "Man vs. The Wild" , we made it to the top of the 2,654' tall Eleao peak.
-We could not enjoy it too long on the top because of high winds, so instead we sat down in the meadows for a short launch break.
+YES, after almost 6 hours of playing "Man vs. The Wild", we made it to the top of the 2,654' tall Eleao peak.
+We could not enjoy it too long on the top because of the high winds, so instead, we sat down in the meadows for a short launch break.

 Here we had two options: going down Mananan or Waimano ridge.

-Yes, I know who would like to go down Manana?
+Yes, I know who would like to go down to Manana.
 Not us for sure!
-Of course we opted for the longer approach to Waimano trail.
+Of course, we opted for the longer approach to the Waimano trail.

-After getting lost and circling around Eleao Meadows for like 20 minutes, finally we found the right way to go, and in less then an hour we arrived to the Waimano trail junction.
+After getting lost and circling Eleao Meadows for like 20 minutes, finally we found the right way to go, and in less than an hour we arrived at the Waimano trail junction.

 The 7 miles down Waimano felt like it is taking forever, but we made it back to the trailhead before sunset.

-Eleao Winward is comparable to Kalahaku Teeth, but I felt like it was more overgrown, not as many obstacles, and not as fun either.
-I definitely think it is a harder ridge climb than Kalahaku.
+Eleao Winward is comparable to Kalahaku Teeth, but I felt like it was more overgrown, had fewer obstacles, and was not as fun either.
+I think it is a harder ridge climb than Kalahaku.